nomemory/andreinc-site/_posts/2024-02-06-the-sinusoidal-tetris.md

 <sup>This game is a joke I put together during a weekend.
 I'm sorry for the graphics.</sup>

-<sup>Playing on mobile it's not supported, you need to play it in a proper browser.</sup>
+<sup>Playing on mobile it's not supported, you need to play it in a proper browser.
+I will add some on-screen buttons in the next *release*.</sup>